uts-itd/tg-aws-ec2-template/README.md

 ## Create and manage your infrastructure

-Dev is a standard environment with one ALB, EC2 instance, DB and some Security Group Prod just creates a number of EC2 instances but creates them using for_each found in the module
+Dev is a standard environment with one ALB, one EC2 instance, one DB and some Security Groups to tie it all together.

+Prod just creates a number of EC2 instances but creates them using for_each found in the module so its a cleaner method of deployment

 ## To do